SeanValley/BigBrother/README.md

 This plugin is designed to log every broken/placed block into a MySQL database.
 Operators and/or people with permission are then able to check the history of changes for any location, player, or time.
 They can also rollback any unwanted block changes.
 It is meant to have servers allow their players complete freedom over where they build without having to designate locations for each player or use a town management plugin to protect players builds.
 The plugin is still in development and I am open to all suggestions for features or bug fixes!
 Just email me at valleydsean@gmail.com!

+How to use:

+Drag the BigBrother.jar into your plugins folder.
+After running the server with the plugin for the first time, a config folder will be generated where you can fill in the MySQL server information.
+Reloading or restarting the server after filling out the configuration will allow the plugin to run properly.

 Permissions:

 &nbsp;&nbsp;&nbsp;&nbsp;'bb.use' - Allows players to use Big Brother commands, use the log tool, and issue rollbacks